 Students can complete their degrees on campus or online at programs such as the bachelor of science in information technology offered through Arizona State University.

 Completing a degree provides much of the theoretical knowledge an IT specialist needs; however, it needs to be translated to practical knowledge through experience in the field.
 Students can begin their job search in the final year of their undergraduate degree.
 Many employers recruit directly from universities and colleges from the top programs in the country.
 Typical entry-level workplaces for IT specialists include:

 Students who have internships or work experience are at a competitive advantage when interviewing.
 Completing a minor in related or useful fields such as business, communications, psychology, or math can also improve the chances of getting hired.
-It is also helpful for applicants to have a little bit of experience with several different software systems or languages for entry-level jobs.
-Employers aren’t looking for experts in the field but rather that is already a base knowledge or understanding.
+It is also helpful for applicants to have some experience with several different software systems or languages for entry-level jobs.
+Employers aren’t looking for experts in the field, but rather that is already a base knowledge or understanding.

 Once in a career as an IT specialist, professionals find that they will quickly specialize in one software system or language.
-To remain competitive in the workplace, professionals should pursue vendor-specific certifications that will further their education and expertise in the field.
+To remain competitive in the workplace, professionals should pursue vendor-specific certifications to further their education and expertise.
 These certifications are sometimes required for continued employment or advancement.

 Certifications that can be earned early on in a career include:

 The cost for the various certifications varies, and some employers will even pay for their employees to complete the process.

-Certifications can help retain or even advance employment as an IT specialist, but often further education may be necessary for more senior roles.
+Certifications can help retain or advance employment as an IT specialist, but further education may often be necessary for more senior roles.
 Master’s programs such as business analytics, cybersecurity, big data, or information technology will bolster resumes and provide the skills required to fill top-level positions in technology companies.
 These programs are offered on campus or online.